lopesdiego12/Data-generator-Moa/README.md

    - Not edited yet

 - // Internals
-    Not edited yet
+   - Not edited yet

 - // Feature Definition
-    Completed
+    - Completed

 - // Labeling functions
-    Almost there, edited until line 60
+    - Almost there, edited until line 60
-    *What's maketrue Instance?
+    - *What's maketrue Instance?
 Is it necessary for my project?
-    *What's ClassFunction Instance?
+    - *What's ClassFunction Instance?
 Is it necessary for my project?

 - // Generator Code
-   <font color="red">This is some text!</font> Not edited yet
+    - Not edited yet